Seek Returns logo

 0.00%

-ANET vs. STX: A comparison of their Payout Ratio against the Computer Hardware industry benchmark.
+ANET vs. STX: A comparison of their Dividend Payout Ratio (TTM) against their respective Communications Equipment and Technology Hardware, Storage & Peripherals industry benchmarks.

 Dividend at a Glance